 Seek help early on.

-Rather than try to be the rock that can shoulder the stress and heartache that comes with dealing with a loved one’s addiction, seek professional help from experts that have years of experience in dealing with substance abuse and recovery.
+Rather than try to be the rock that can shoulder the stress and heartache that comes with dealing with a loved one’s addiction, seek professional help from experts that have years of experience in dealing with substance abuse and recovery in young adults.
 Reducing stress without treating the compounding effects of that substances have on it is a futile endeavor.
 Seek help.